Nexmo/stitch-ios-quickstart/docs/8-call-status.md

 ## Disclaimer

-While Nexmo, the Vonage API Platform strives to provide the best possible access how so ever it may be, we little to no control over assuring the accuracy of the changes in state, all of which depend in the largest part upon the carriers themselves, mostly separate legal entities with whom we share a business interest.
+While Nexmo, the Vonage API Platform strives to provide the best possible access how so ever it may be, we have little to no control over assuring the accuracy of the changes in state, all of which depend in the largest part upon the carriers themselves, mostly separate legal entities with whom we share a business interest.
 More specifically, a state change may indeed be busy but is relayed as rejected.